tc39/proposal-import-attributes/README.md

 // Current proposal, to settle on before Stage 2 import value from "module" with type: "json";
 ```

-- The general approach that the semantics of module attributes would be made compatible across environments using a registry, as described at [REGISTRY.md](./REGISTRY.md) ([#34](https://github.com/tc39/proposal-module-attributes/issues/34)).

 #### Before stage 3